ryanchankh/style_transfer/README.md

 ### Generating result
 1. Each iteration, we pass in the random image to obtain the same layers of activation maps we chose for content and style.

-2. We then compute the content loss, which is the mean square error between the activation maps of the content image and that of the sythesized image.
+2. We then compute the content loss, which is the mean squared error between the activation maps of the content image and that of the synthesized image.

-3. Similarily, the style loss is the mean square error between the gram matrix of the activation maps of the content image and that of the sythesized image.
-Gram matrix can be interpreted as computing the covariance between each pixel.
+3. Similarily, the style loss is the mean squared error between the gram matrix of the activation maps of the content image and that of the synthesized image.
+The Gram matrix can be interpreted as computing the covariance between each pixel.
 Each layer's style loss is multipled by a style loss weight such that style loss from each layer is averaged out.

 5. The content loss and style loss are multipled by their respective tradeoffs, is then added up together, becoming the total loss.